skrusche63/akka-nlp/README.md

 Akka is a toolkit for build concurrent scalable applications, using the [Actor Model](http://en.wikipedia.org/wiki/Actor_model).
 Akka comes with a feature called *Akka Remoting*, which easily enables to setup a communication between software components in a peer-to-peer fashion.

+Akka and Akka Remoting may therefore be used as an appropriate means to establish a communication between prior independent software components - easy and fast.

 The configuration file below illustrates how to configure Akka to easily build a server.